Candied cinnamon sugar pecans in mason jar with red lid.

 Cinnamon Sugar Almonds Recipe

-This addicting and delicious Cinnamon Sugar Almonds Recipe is the festive snack recipe you’ve been looking for!
+This irresistibly delicious Cinnamon Sugar Almonds Recipe is the festive snack recipe you’ve been looking for!

 Candied Walnuts Recipe